Arduino SH1106 OLED Tutorial: I2C Wiring, Text, Bitmaps & Animations

 This simple approach works great for sliding icons, progress bars, or moving text.

-The gif below shows the animation on the bitmap.
+The GIF below shows the animation on the bitmap.

-Pac-Man Animation on SH1106 OLED
+Pac-Man Chomping Animation on SH1106

 This sketch creates a simple Pac-Man animation on an SH1106 OLED display.
 Pac-Man moves across the screen, chomping dots one by one and then resetting to repeat the sequence.